Cardinals volleyball earns academic team award

 LIBERTY — William Jewell College volleyball is among the academic elite once again.

-The Cardinals, who posted a team GPA of 3.59, also earned team academic all-GLVC honors and put a program-best 15 individuals on the academic all-GLVC list.
+The Cardinals, who posted a team GPA of 3.59, also earned team academic all-Great Lakes Valley Conference honors and put a program-best 15 individuals on the academic all-GLVC list.

-The award, which was initiated in the 1992-1993 academic year, honors collegiate and high school volleyball teams that displayed excellence in the classroom during the school year by maintaining at least a 3.30 cumulative team grade-point-average on a 4.0 scale or a 4.10 cumulative team GPA on a 5.0 scale.
+The award, which was initiated in the 1992-93 academic year, honors collegiate and high school volleyball teams that displayed excellence in the classroom during the school year by maintaining at least a 3.30 cumulative team GPA on a 4.0 scale or a 4.10 cumulative team GPA on a 5.0 scale.

 (0) comments